The Similarities & Differences of HELLERWORK vs. MASSAGE THERAPY

 Until I received Hellerwork.

-I had been a practicing Massage Therapist for 8 years and severely injured my back seriously incapacitating my ability to continue working.
+I'd been a practicing Massage Therapist for 8 years and severely injured my back seriously incapacitating my ability to continue working.

 Several months following the initial injury to my back, I received Chiropractic, Acupuncture and massages but continued walking around with the familiar chronic tension and discomfort that limited my ability to work.
 Making matters a bit more challenging, I had broken my big right toe and was rendered fully immobile.
 Desperate, I sought out a good friend for comfort and solace.
 She was and still is a body worker of the Heller variety.